tamalsaha/voyager-dns-cert/README.md

 ### How to use Let's Encrypt staging servers?
 If you are just testing Voyager and want to avoid hitting the rate limits in LE productoion environment, you have 2 options:
 - Buy a cheap domain for testing.
 There are lot of $0.99/yr domains available these days.
 - You can tell voyager to use the LE staging servers for issuing the certificate.
 The issued certificate is not trusted, hence should not be used in production websites.
-But this works great for testing setups.
+But this works great for testing purposes.
 To use the staging environment, set the key `ACME_SERVER_URL` in your acme secret in addition to your email address.

 ```console
 kubectl create secret generic acme-account \